“Farewell! God knows when we shall meet again.” ~ William Shakespeare

 In the epic hit Television Series M*A*S*H, the much celebrated Series Finale centered on the long-awaited conclusion of the Korean War.

-Finally, after stealing the General's Jeep (on numerous occasions), taking their dire need for an incubator all the way up to General MacArthur, placing a take-out order for barbecued spare-ribs (sans coleslaw) to the famous Adam's Ribs....which happened to be in Chicago and generally making life miserable for Majors Frank Burns and Charles Emerson Winchester III, the war-weary doctors and their dogged mobile army surgical unit staffers would return home to their husbands, wives and loved ones after having witnessed an ocean of bloodshed, violence and death, all of which was cleverly framed within the context of comedy, however dark or sardonic it may have at times been.
+Finally, after stealing the General's Jeep (on numerous occasions), taking their dire need for an incubator all the way up the chain of command to none other than General MacArthur, placing a take-out order for barbecued spare-ribs ~ sans coleslaw unfortunately ~ to the famous Adam's Ribs, which happened to be in Chicago, and generally making life miserable for Majors Frank Burns and Charles Emerson Winchester III, the war-weary doctors and their dogged mobile army surgical unit staffers would return home to their husbands, wives and loved ones, this after having witnessed an ocean of bloodshed, violence, and death, all of which was cleverly framed within the context of comedy, however dark and sardonic it may have been at times.

-Yes, for many of us, saying goodbye can be a very painful and sad experience.
+Yes, for many of us, saying goodbye can be a very painful, sorrowful experience.